 Many investors, due to lack of knowledge, time, or interest, have turned to professionals to manage their equity assets.
 Mutual funds are available as are unmanaged portfolios (ETFs) designed to mimic the performance of a stock market index such as the S&P 500 or Dow Jones Industrial Average.

 These alternative equity investments are a way of having your cake and eating it too: You get the benefits of ownership in the world’s best run companies without having to expend significant time and energy keeping up with your investments.
+If you want to have your investments actively managed you can use Ally Invest.

 Beginning to save early, securing a return consistent with your risk profile, and letting your portfolio appreciate over time are essential elements to successful investing.
 Unfortunately, many Americans have yet to implement realistic plans to build their savings since, according to the 2013 Retirement Confidence Survey, the 57% of Americans currently saving for retirement report that they have less than $25,000 in total investments.
 With discipline and thought, you can achieve better results and set yourself up for the future you deserve.